gtors/tg_bot_models/README.md

-The raw structs representing the Telegram Bot API.
+The raw structs representing the Telegram Bot API (v4.0).